-ADMINISTRATIVE ORDER December 31, 2020
+ADMINISTRATIVE ORDER April 19, 2021

 The World Health Organization has declared the COVID-19 outbreak to be a pandemic.
-Governor Gary Herbert has declared a state of emergency.
-In light of the Governor's declaration, and to protect the public and all court participants, the Utah judiciary continues to implement its Pandemic Response Plan.
+Governor Gary Herbert declared a state of emergency.
+In light of the Governor's declaration, and to protect the public and all court participants, the Utah Judiciary continues to implement its Pandemic Response Plan.

-The judiciary has monitored the Governor's declarations in deciding the risk phases for the courts, but the judiciary must follow the phases of its Pandemic Response Plan, which are Red, Yellow, and Green.
+The Judiciary has monitored the Governor's declarations in deciding the risk phases for the courts, but the Judiciary must follow the phases of its Pandemic Response Plan, which are Red, Yellow, and Green.
 This is because the courts are in the unique position of having the authority to compel individuals to appear at the court, and before that occurs the courts must be confident the health risks are low.
-A court will be in the Red phase whenever the COVID-19 transmission rate is accelerating.
-A court may move to the Yellow phase when the rate of transmission in the courty has been consistently decelerating or is stabilized at levels that would not overwhelm the Utah health care system.
+A court will be in the Red phase whenever the COVID-19 transmission is accelerating.
+A court may move to the Yellow phase when the rate of transmission in the county has been consistently decelerating or is stabilized at levels that would not overwhelm the Utah health care system.
+The Management Committee will begin creating standards for allowing courts to move to the Green phase, and whether moving to the Green phase will occur on a statewide basis or individual courts will be able to seek permission to move to the Green phase.

 To bring uniformity to the operation of the courts during the COVID-19 pandemic, the Chief Justice, on behalf of the Utah Judicial Council and Utah Supreme Court, issued a March 13, 2020 Administrative Order.
-The purpose of the March 13, 2020 Administrative Order was to identify missioncritical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.
+The purpose of the March 13, 2020 Administrative Order was to identify mission-critical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.